Stumble/sqlc/GUIDE.md

 `query.sql` file is where your define all the possible ways to access to the table.
 Each table must have 1 query file.
-Queries can access all the table columns as long as they are listed in the schema section in the configuration.
+Queries can access all the table columns as long as their tables are listed in the schema section in the configuration.
 We have seen an example, `GetOrderByID`, where the query joins other tables.

 Here is an example of listing all books of a category, with using id